 Currently, the Department forwards all public comments to the decision-making bodies in order for comments to be considered prior to vote.
 As a matter of consistency, the Department recommends that documentation of owner consent be recorded and submitted to the HPC, Planning Commission, and Board of Supervisors in order to inform the decision-making process.
-However, the Department also recommends that the requirement to obtain the vote of a majority of property owners before the Board of Supervisors hear the item should be revised.
-There will always be some members of the public that are not interested or engaged in the community planning process and obtaining their vote, regardless of position, will be nearly impossible.
-It also appears that a requirement to record a majority of the votes would prohibit the City from taking any action.
+However, the Department also recommends that the requirement for property owners to give consent for the Board of Supervisors to approve designation be eliminated.

-Department Recommendation: The Department recommends that this topic be further discussed with appropriate stakeholders, including commercial tenants and renters, at a future public forum in order to best resolve the concerns of all parties.
+The Department recommends that this topic be further discussed with appropriate stakeholders at a future public forum in order to best resolve the concerns of all parties.

-4. SEC.
+SEC.
 1006.1.
-APPLICATIONS FOR CERTIFICATE OF APPROPRIATENESS (September 7, 2011 Memo)
+APPLICATIONS FOR CERTIFICATE OF APPROPRIATENESS